- What is a Special Needs Plan (SNP)?

 A Medicare Advantage Special Needs Plan (SNP) is for customers with a range of special health care needs, including chronic illness.
 A document called a “Model of Care” must be filed with the Centers for Medicare & Medicaid Services (CMS) for every Special Needs Plan.
 The document describes how the plan meets the special health care needs of its customers.

-- What a Special Needs Plan offers our customers.
+- Is a Special Needs Plan Right for Me?

-Cigna-HealthSpring has three Special Needs Plans that give our customers a range of:
+Cigna-HealthSpring has three Special Needs Plans that offer a range of:

 - Benefits, including prescription drug coverage